DCC-EX/dcc-ex.github.io/docs/trackmanager/index.rst

 .. warning::

-  Existing analogue DC layouts which have DC transformers on two or more separate DC tracks/districts/blocks and/or also have a separate DCC command station with a section of dead rail, an electric relay, or a DPDT centre-off switch between the two types of controller powered stations must not be using a common ground rail, and should only use dual insulated tracks.
+  Existing analogue DC layouts which have *seperate DC transformers* on two or more separate DC tracks/districts/blocks and/or also have *a separate DCC command station* with a section of dead rail, an electric relay, or a DPDT centre-off switch between the two types of controller powered tracks must not be using a common ground rail, and should only use dual insulated tracks.

-  The features described here also allows replacing the physical DPDT switch for switching from DC to DCC.
+  The features described here also allows replacing the physical DPDT switch for switching from DC to DCC, or between multiple transformers.

 ----